Tractors

 Share

-Have you ever heard the term “Puddling” in rice farming?
-Puddling is an important process, and it is necessary to prepare the soft seedbed for the rice crops.
-In India, rice is an important crop and a staple food, so puddling is usually practised in rice farms.
-India is the world’s second largest country in the cultivation of rice.
+Have you ever heard of the term “Puddling” in rice farming?
+Puddling is an important process, especially in heavy clay soils.
+It is necessary to prepare a soft seedbed for rice crops.
+India is the world’s second largest country in the cultivation of rice, and rice is an important crop and a staple food here.
 The rice farming in India is of great importance as it provides food to more than half of the population of India.
-In this blog, we will understand the importance for puddling in rice cultivation, its process and its types.
-So, without any delay, let’s dive into the world of puddling.
+In this blog, we will understand the importance of puddling in rice cultivation, its process, and its types.

 Table of Contents